-Everyone will be most relieved to know that our bankers and economists will
+Everyone will be most relieved to know that our bankers and economists will be safe

 "Well Gustavo I am sure that everyone will be most relieved to know that our bankers and economists will be safe in the comfort of their bunkers.
 What about the rest of us?"
 I asked.
 Gustavo responded, "David we had to make difficult choices.
 There simply is not enough room in the bunkers for everyone.
 Bankers, Economists and uber models were the only groups that could be accommodated."
 The police car was pulling up in front of my house.